 Faculty, staff, and students have scrutinized many aspects of landscape and environment change associated with watershed environments, large reservoirs, mountain-top mining, as well as the human impacts of urbanization and the historical occupance of the Southeast United States.
 MARC Associates and associated faculty represent diverse backgrounds including anthropology, archaeology, biology, business, computer science, geography, geology, and wildlife management.

-The Mid-American Remote sensing Center also provides ESRI software support for Murray State University.
+The Mapping Application Resource Center also provides ESRI software support for Murray State University.
 As part of the Commonwealth of Kentucky's Council on Post-secondary Education (CPE) contract with ESRI, MARC proudly provides faculty, staff, and currently-enrolled students free access to the world's leading geographic information systems (GIS) software.
 MARC's contribution to the state-wide license agreement allows Murray State University to provide students with free copies of ArcGIS Desktop software plus free access to about 80 of ESRI's Virtual Campus training courses.
-MARC, through a partnership with the Department of Geosciences, also provides Intergraph Imagine image processing software, Exelis' ENVI, and Pathfinder Office and eCognition from Trimble.
+MARC, through a partnership with the Department of Earth and Environmental Sciences, also provides Intergraph Imagine image processing software, Exelis' ENVI, and Pathfinder Office and eCognition from Trimble.
 For further details, please consult the appropriate topic located on the left sidebar menu.

 Please refer to our list of faculty and staff, and our list of projects, grants, and

 For inquiries about MARC, please contact the Coordinator of GIS:MARC 420 Blackburn Science Building Murray State University Murray, KY 42071 Office: (270) 809-2149

 Or, email Mr. Michael Busby at mbusby @ murraystate.edu